 Age of Mammals This exhibit tells the story of the past 65 million years of mammal history and evolution, showcasing some of the world's most amazing specimens.

-The Haaga Family Rotunda A landmark structure that has been returned to its original majesty after extensive restoration of the historic 1913 Building.
-Home to revolving exhibits show some of the Museum's most interesting and priceless artifacts.
+The Haaga Family Rotunda A landmark structure that has been returned to its original majesty after the careful restoration of our historic 1913 Building.

-Becoming Los Angeles This new exhibition chronicles how people and the land affected each other over 500 years and transformed a remote pueblo into the L.A. we know today.
+Becoming Los Angeles This groundbreaking exhibition chronicles how Angelenos have influenced and been influenced by the local environment while telling the story of how a remote pueblo transformed into the L.A. we know today.

-Nature Gardens and the Nature Lab Reclaiming 3.5 acres of green space from former concrete to create a dynamic indoor/outdoor learning laboratory, this new space allows visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.
+Nature Gardens and the Nature Lab After reclaiming 3.5 acres of green space on land that was a former parking lot, the Museum has created a dynamic indoor/outdoor learning laboratory.
+These two connected spaces allows visitors and school children to actively explore nature and take part in the nation's largest study of urban biodiversity.

-For more information and a list of all available naming opportunities please contact Jonathan Gillet at firstname.lastname@example.org.
+For more information and a list of all available naming opportunities please contact Jonathan Gillett at firstname.lastname@example.org.

-For a complete list of all our foundation supporters please click here.
-For information on how your Foundation can help the Museum, please contact our foundation office at (213) 763-3512.
+For information on how your Foundation can help the Museum, please contact our Foundation Office at (213) 763-3488.